broodROM/platform_manifest/README.md

 broodROM is a custom ROM based on AOSP 4.4.2 KitKat (https://github.com/AOSP-S4-KK) which aims for very high performance, a good battery life and great usability.

-> Current Phase: Initialisation Phase
+> Current Phase: Development Started